FEniCS/dolfinx/demo/pde/subdomains-poisson/python/documentation.rst

 This demo is implemented in a single Python file, :download:`demo_subdomains-poisson.py`, which contains both the variational forms and the solver.
-We suggest that you familiarize with the :ref:`Poisson demo <demo_pde_poisson_python_documentation>` before studying this example, as some of the more standard steps will be described in less detail.
+We suggest that you familiarize yourself with the :ref:`Poisson demo
+<demo_pde_poisson_python_documentation>` before studying this example,
+as some of the more standard steps will be described in less detail.

 .. include:: ../common.txt